hash-bash/Signin-and-Signup-Form-using-HTML-JS-and-CSS/README.md

-# Signin and Signup form using HTML, Javascript and CSS
+# Signin and Signup Form using HTML, Javascript and CSS
 Frontend webpages for login and registration form developed using HTML, Javascript, CSS, and a little bit of JQuery.